 Britain gave emergency use approval for the vaccine developed by Pfizer and BioNTech last week - jumping ahead in the global race to begin the most crucial mass inoculation programme in history.

-In total, Britain has ordered 40 million doses - enough to vaccinate 20 million people in the country of 67 million.
+In total, Britain has ordered 40 million doses.
+As each person requires two doses, that is enough to vaccinate 20 million people in the country of 67 million.

 About 800,000 doses are expected to be available within the first week.

 Initial doses that have arrived from Belgium are being stored in secure locations across the country, where they will be quality checked, the health ministry said.